To Kill a Mockingbird, Author Harper Lee

 The Popularity Of "To Kill A Mockingbird"

-For anyone who has not read the book (or viewed the movie), the story is an intense courtroom drama about rape and racism set in a small town in the Deep South during the Great Depression (1930's).
+For anyone who has not read the book (or seen the movie), the story is an intense courtroom drama about rape and racism set in a small town in the Deep South during the Great Depression (1930's).

 Harper Lee based her novel on what she knew - her hometown, the racial tensions in the South, the ways of the law, and people's reactions to all of the above.

-So it stands to reason, when her book was published in 1960, it got a lot of notice because the topic was timely.
+So it stands to reason, when her book was published in 1960, it got a lot of notice because the topic was very timely.

 Six months after publication, the book had sold half a million copies.
 One year later brought an additional 14 printings.
 By 1962, the book sold another two and a half million more copies, which was mighty impressive for a first novel from an unknown writer.